It's a Beautiful Day: 1970s and beyond

-In 1976, LaFlamme's solo version of "White Bird" finally cracked the Billboard Hot 100, peaking at No. 89.
-Pattie Santos, who together with her husband, former group bassist Bud Cockrell, had formed Cockrell & Santos in 1977, was killed in a car crash near Geyserville in Sonoma County, California on December 14, 1989.
+In 1976, David LaFlamme released his first solo project with Amherst Records.
+Included on this album was a new version of "White Bird" which finally cracked the Billboard Hot 100, peaking at No. 89.
+Pattie Santos, who had formed Cockrell & Santos with her husband, former bassist Bud Cockrell, in 1977, was killed in a car crash near Geyserville in Sonoma County, California, on December 14, 1989.
 Cockrell himself died in 2010.

 It's a Beautiful Day reformed occasionally for reunions and special concerts.
+They performed at Chet Helms' Tribal Stomp at the Greek Theatre in Berkeley, California, in 1978.
+This outdoor show featured Linda Baker (under the stage name Dominique Dellacroix) on vocals with Mitchell Froom guesting on keyboards.
+A series of additional reunion concerts were later performed between 1996 and 1999, the band augmented by Larry Blackshere on vibes and keyboards.

-The band's music continued under the name David LaFlamme Band as well as It's a Beautiful Day until Katz let his trademark of the name go unrenewed, when the use of It's a Beautiful Day was formally resumed.
+The band's music continued under the name David LaFlamme Band as well as It's a Beautiful Day until Katz let his trademark of the name go unrenewed, and the use of It's a Beautiful Day was formally resumed.